madslundt/cloud-media-scripts/README.md

 # My setup
 My setup with this is quite simple.

 I've an Intel NUC with only 128GB ssd.
-This is connected to a 4TB extern hard drive that contains `local_decrypt_dir` and `plexdrive_temp_folder`.
+This is connected to a 4TB extern hard drive that contains `local_decrypt_dir` and `plexdrive_temp_dir`.

 # Thanks to
  - Gesis for the original scripts: `git://git.gesis.pw:/nimbostratus.git`